sladg/datarestor-operator/project-outline.md

 - snapshot volumes from time to time and save to S3,
 - on newly created stuff, it would check if volume is populated (PVC should be new and unique) and restore from snapshot,
-- initContainer so that services wait for restoration?
+- finalizers so that services wait for restoration?
 - it should be configurable by labels on PV/PVC?

 Databases?
 Sqlite?
 Might be problematic with data integrity.